Introductions to the Bodleian Library

-To book a place or find out more
+To arrange a session or find out more:

-- visit the Main Enquiry Desk (first floor of the Old Library)
+- visit the Main Enquiry Desk (north end of Lower Reading Room in the Old Library)

-On the day of your session please report to the Main Enquiry Desk promptly, or let us know if you are unable to attend.
+On the day of your session please come to the Main Enquiry Desk, or let us know as soon as possible if you are unable to attend.

 Other courses for library users